XRP Ledger Overview

 The XRP Ledger is a decentralized cryptographic ledger powered by a network of peer-to-peer servers.
 The XRP Ledger is the home of XRP, a digital asset designed to bridge the many different currencies in use worldwide.
 Ripple stewards the development of the XRP Ledger, and advances XRP as a key contribution to the Internet of Value: a world in which money moves the way information does today.

-The Best Digital Asset
+The Digital Asset for Payments

 XRP is a digital asset native to the XRP Ledger.
 Anyone with a cryptographic key and an internet connection can receive, hold, and send XRP to anyone else.
 XRP's creators have developed it to be a desirable bridge currency that can facilitate trades in any other currency.
 XRP has many properties which make it an appealing asset for many other use cases, too: